climatescope/climatescope.org/app/_en_state/india/west-bengal.md

 region: asia
 country: in
 ---
-West Bengal ranked ninth among the 10 Indian states included in Climatescope 2014.
-It scored 0.78 and performed best in Parameter III, Low-Carbon Business, as it is home to some of the oldest solar manufacturers in India.
+West Bengal is among India's most populous and coal-rich states.
+For more than three decades until 2011, it had been governed by a communist government, which appeared to stunt growth of private sector activity in renewables.
+Still, the state is home to some of India’s oldest solar equipment manufacturers.

-The services sector comprises two-thirds of the state’s $116bn economy.
-A total of $378m was invested in its clean energy sector from 2006–12, the last year for which data is available.
+West Bengal has a privately-owned distribution utility serving its capital Kolkata but state-owned utilities predominate elsewhere.
+State utilities are in good financial health and were rated ‘A’ in 2013 by the Ministry of Power.
+West Bengal has total power generation capacity of 10GW with coal accounting for 8.6GW.
+Renewables play a small role in the power matrix at 400MW, or 0.4% with nearly all of that small hydro and biomass.
+Grid-connected solar capacity is miniscule at roughly 7MW.

-Small hydro is the main clean energy sector in West Bengal, making up most of its installed renewable energy capacity.
-The state has several small-scale biomass plants, but very little wind or solar.
-Despite its solar manufacturing capacity, it lags behind in deploying solar projects.
+Slow growth in renewable energy capacity can also be attributed to the state’s claim of having a power surplus.
+West Bengal does not have particularly good wind resources and it has been formulating policies for the growth of rooftop and net-metering based solar.

-In 2012, West Bengal generated an estimated 57TWh, although not all of it was consumed within the state.
-Coal-fired plants supplied 91% of total electricity generation, while renewables contributed a very slight 1.4% (and represented an equally slight 1.4% of installed capacity).
-The state’s distribution utility, the West Bengal Electricity Distribution Company, is in good financial and operational health and has an ‘A’ rating issued by the Ministry of Power.
+Availability of land and its timely acquisition is also a constraint.
+In recent times, the government has spoken of using state-owned barren land for utility scale solar projects and disclosed plans for setting up a 250MW project.

-West Bengal has been contemplating large-scale groundmounted solar as well as large rooftop solar installations in some of its major cities such as Kolkata.
-Coastal and low-lying, the state does not have very good wind resources.
+West Bengal was one of the first to install solar micro-grids in India to bring electricity to the densely forested Sunderbans delta region.
+The state has an active micro-grid sector especially within the remote tribal areas.
+Many of these projects are being set up within the national rural electrification program’s decentralized distribution and generation component for remote villages.